bnicenboim/eeguana/README.md

 Example
 -------

-The functions of eeguana can be used on already pre-processed (i.e., filtering, artifact rejects, ICA, etc has already beed done) EEG files (at least for now).
-The package mainly provides dplyr-like functions to manipulate the EEG data, and ggplot wrapper functions.

-Here, I exemplify this with (preprocessed) EEG data from a simple experiment using BrainVision 2.0, where a participant was presented 100 faces and 100 assorted images in random order.
+Here, I exemplify the use of *eeguana* with (pre-processed) EEG data from BrainVision 2.0.
+The data belong to a simple experiment where a participant was presented 100 faces and 100 assorted images in random order.
 The task of the experiment was to mentally count the number of faces.

 First we download the data: